 Free trial for 14 days. $147/month for a basic package that allows for one website.

-The finest landing page platform in the world, in my opinion, is Instapage.
+The finest landing page generator in the world, in my opinion, is Instapage.
 Let me tell you why.
 You can quickly build landing pages that are optimized for mobile devices and look professional using the easy drag-and-drop feature.
 WordPress allows you to build up the landing pages and completely customize every block.

 The excellent user experience that Instapage’s landing pages provide and that it has built-in collaboration features are what really set it apart.
 It also allows you to import previously created landing page assets, which is a useful tool.
 This also aids in speed optimization.